testudor/testudor/README.md

 ### 👨‍💻 Projects

 My most recent project is a base for solderless breadboards which takes variety of extension modules.
 You can find the main repository [here](https://github.com/testudor/modular-breadboard-base).
 All parts are released as open hardware!
+It was also featured on [hackaday](https://hackaday.com/2023/02/20/tidy-breadboard-uses-banana-bread/) 😎

 Feel free to check out the pinned repositories on my github profile for more stuff!